CESSProject/cess-bootstrap/README.md

 Configuration file explanation:

-* RpcAddr: the connection address of the cess chain
 * ServiceAddr: the public IP address of the machine
 * ServicePort: The startup port of the scheduler service, which can be customized
 * DataDir: The path where the generated files of the scheduler service are mounted, recommended /root/log/